darasus/ai-blog/content/how-to-deal-with-envy-in-relationships.md

   might want to go back to school to get a degree in something you’ve always wanted to study.
 If your partner is the cause of your envy, there are a few things that you should do.
+intro: >-
+  Being in a new relationship is exciting and often feels like a whirlwind.
+  You spend time getting to know each other and spending time together as much as possible.
+But things can change once you enter a committed relationship or get married.
+Stressors from work, family, friends and other responsibilities may arise, putting stress on your relationship.
+This is when green-eyed monster envy creeps in and can have a negative impact on your partner.

+  There are many different types of relationships: friendships, casual dating or serious partners.
+Regardless of what type of relationships you have with another person, envy probably won’t be far behind if they are important to you.
+Envy is one of the seven deadly sins for good reason.
+When we experience envy in a relationship it creates distrust, resentment and can ultimately end things prematurely before they even really begin.
+However, there are ways to deal with this feeling so that it doesn’t get the better of you.
 ---

 ## What Is Envy?